kinde-oss/kinde-java-sdk/playground/springboot-pkce-client-example/README.md

-# KINDE SPRINGBOOT PKCE Example
+# Kinde Spring Boot PKCE Example

 This is a standalone Spring Boot example that demonstrates how to quickly set up a Spring client using PKCE (Proof Key for Code Exchange) authentication.
 While this example focuses on PKCE, please note that the functionality to pull through user permissions is currently under development.